Maritime security in South Pacific

 Drug trafficking, production, and use

 The Pacific is no stranger to illicit drugs.
 The region has long been a transit point for drug shipments destined for markets in the United States, Canada, Australia, and New Zealand.
 Examples include cocaine-stuffed Tongan yams bound for New Zealand, and heroin-filled pineapple tins sent from Asia to the Cook Islands for reshipping.
-In 2004, Islands Business reported that a ‘50 kilo packet of cocaine found floating in a Kiribati lagoon was thought to be washing powder and used for laundry purposes at US$50,000 a kilo
+In 2004, Islands Business reported that a ‘50 kilo packet of cocaine found floating in a Kiribati lagoon was thought to be washing powder and used for laundry purposes at US$50,000 a kilo[7].

 What has changed is the size of drug shipments.
 In 2000, police seized 357 kg of heroin from a Suva warehouse.
 At the time, it was the fifth-largest shipment ever found outside heroin-producing countries.
 Until then, the head of the Fiji drug squad had never seen heroin.
 Four years later, 120 kg of heroin was found buried on a beach in Vanuatu less than half an hour from the capital, Port Vila—the biggest seizure in its history.
 This haul was linked to Chinese nationals behind the 2000 bust in Fiji.
 Large shipments of cocaine have also been seized in Tonga (2001) and Samoa (2006)[8].
 Their very size indicates they were destined for bigger markets such as Australia.

+Pacific islands are used as a transit point between source countries—East Asia for ice and heroin, and South America for cocaine—and markets in the United States, Canada, Australia, and New Zealand.
 Routing drugs through the Pacific disguises the origin of shipments.
 As shipping routes in other parts of the world come under increased surveillance, the region also becomes a more attractive alternative route.
 Some five thousand vessels cross the region on any given day.
 Large shipments can be transferred from a mother ship into smaller boats that speed to isolated atolls to await transit to the next destination[9].

 Illegal migration and people-smuggling

-[1].Gangs originally viewed the region as a back door to American drug markets via Palau, Micronesia, and Guam in the north, and Fiji, Tonga, and American Samoa in the south.
+Criminal activities are linked.
+It is thought that Chinese gang members were sent to the Pacific up to a decade ago, with islands such as Fiji and Tonga providing operational bases from which to expand[1].Gangs originally viewed the region as a back door to American drug markets via Palau, Micronesia, and Guam in the north, and Fiji, Tonga, and American Samoa in the south.
 (American Samoa and Guam are US territories with easy access to the US mainland)[2].
 Drug trafficking routes were then used for illegal migration, so that Chinese organised crime island-hopped across the region.
 Some illegal migrants work in black labour markets, mainly in prostitution and illegal gambling.
 Others establish small businesses that often act as fronts for crime.

+The illegal population in the South Pacific is conservatively estimated at twenty thousand.
 Southern China is the main source of illegal migrants, with some seven thousand arriving in Fiji between 2003 and 2005 alone, and ten thousand arriving in Papua New Guinea since 2003.
 Many simply overstay student, visitor, or business visas by disappearing into established networks.
 Others use false or altered passports and visas to gain entry[3].
 Some buy citizenship not long after arriving, by bribing officials to overlook long-term residency requirements.
 They then pressure officials to admit more migrants.
 Their ultimate destination is often Australia.

 Illegal migration, including human trafficking, occurs in the Pacific as well as the use of pleasure craft to circumvent border control.
 Instances of people smuggling in the region have increased: its been estimated that the illegal migrant population in the region (excluding Australia and NZ) was approximately 4,500 in 2003 and 9,000 in 2004.
 The majority are Chinese nationals using states such as Palau and Fiji as transit points for other destinations.